 An easy recipe for tender, flavorful oven beef back ribs.
 It’s not a quick recipe, but it’s truly easy, and the result is so very flavorful!

 These oven beef back ribs are super easy to make (though not quick) and they are so tender.
-Whenever I spot beef back ribs at Whole Foods, I immediately buy them.
+Whenever I spot these ribs at Whole Foods, I immediately buy them.
 We all really enjoy this dish.